-Many – depressingly – believe that a meaning of life can only be defined in religious or spiritual terms.
-As a god-fearing community, it’s felt that there must be a purpose to life, the universe, and everything; because if there isn’t, then what’s the point in living?
+Many believe that a meaning of life can only be defined in religious or spiritual terms.
+God-fearing believers feel that there must be a purpose to life because, if there isn’t, then what’s the point in living?
 If there’s no higher purpose, then we’re just a fleck in the cosmos against an unfeeling, cold, senseless universe, and that’s a frightening thought.

 To believe that everything has arisen due to a random confluence of events would mean that we are are all random occurrences in the universe.
 As pattern-seeking animals, we are predisposed to seeking out meanings and purpose in everything we do; to imagine that there isn’t a god overseeing everything we do shakes our very core.

 But there isn’t any scientific evidence for a god as the prime mover behind the universe’s existence, and if it follows that there isn’t any purpose to the ultimate questions – because no conscious event began it – then it’s down to us to fill the lives we have been granted by accident with our own purpose, either on a personal basis or as a collective whole.

 Who knows, maybe the universe was created by a consciousness more intelligent than us, just not a god.
 Perhaps it was an alien or an evolved being from our own future wanting to perform an experiment; consciousness doesn’t equal purpose, is the point I’m trying to make here.

 We can debunk the idea that science can’t answer life’s big questions; it’s not the job of religious dogma.
 A raft of recent research in psychology, cognitive neuroscience, and other disciplines has explored how we find meaning and purpose in life, with or without belief in a deity.
 So we as secular people can use science to fill the emptiness deep in the pit of our stomach that comes from a lack of a personal sense of meaning and purpose.
 We can use science to answer the question “What is the meaning of life for you?”